-Fact: Mental illness in childhood and adolescence is real, can be severe, and should not be ignored.

-Fact: Mental illness in children and adolescents is not a phase.
-It is a brain disorder, and like other childhood illnesses (e.g., asthma, diabetes), it should be taken seriously.

-Fact: Fifteen to 20 percent of children and adolescents suffer from mental illness at some time in their young years.

-Fact: Ten percent of children and adolescents who suffer from mental illness require intervention.

-Fact: Many children and adolescents have problems with their feelings and behaviours, and they need to know that they don't have to hide and endure their pain alone.

-Fact: Mental illness is not a weakness in character.

-Fact: Mental illness is nothing to be ashamed of.

-Fact: Mental illness, if not properly managed, can become severe and chronic and can persist into adulthood.
+- Fact: Mental health disorders in childhood and adolescence are real, can be severe, and should not be ignored. - Fact: Mental health disorders in children and adolescents is not a phase.
+It is a brain disorder, and like other childhood illnesses (e.g., asthma, diabetes), it should be taken seriously. - Fact: Fifteen to 20 percent of children and adolescents experience mental health challenges at some time in their young years. - Fact: Although rates vary considerably by age and between countries, up to twelve percent of children and adolescents who experience mental health challenges require intervention. - Fact: Many children and adolescents experience challenges with their feelings and behaviours, and they need to know that they don't have to hide and endure their emotional pain alone. - Fact: Mental health challenges are not a weakness in character. - Fact: Mental health challenges are nothing to be ashamed of. - Fact: Mental health disorders, if not properly managed, can become severe and chronic and can persist into adulthood.

-I'm in Control © Dmitriy Podlipayev | Dreamstime.com
+I'm in Control